 Psst...
 Handy hints

 All about tea

-Visit the UK Tea Council website for facts on the health benefits, notes on how to make the perfect brew, and a mesmerising tally of how many cups have been drunk so far today.
+Visit the UK Tea Council website for a mesmerising tally of how many cups have been drunk so far today.

 Instead of The Ritz for the full works, think The Goring for tea and Petits Fours (for around £5)

 Check the dress code